 The DNI oversees the 17 federal organizations that make up the IC.
 In doing so, he organizes and coordinates the efforts of the IC agencies.
 The DNI also manages the implementation of the National Intelligence Program.
 Additionally, the DNI serves as the principal adviser to the president and the National Security Council on intelligence issues related to national security.

-The DNI's duty is to organize and coordinate the efforts of the other 16 IC agencies, so previously determined intelligence needs are met.
+The DNI's role is to organize and coordinate the efforts of the other 16 IC agencies, in order to meet previously determined intelligence needs.
 The other members of the IC are divided into three groups: Program Managers, who advise and assist the ODNI in identifying requirements, developing budgets, managing finances, and evaluating the IC’s performance; Departmentals, who are IC components within government departments outside the Department of Defense that focus on serving their parent department’s intelligence needs; and Services, which encompass intelligence personnel in the armed forces, and which primarily support their own Service’s needs.

-While the IC is a part of the executive branch, we are subject to external oversight from the executive and legislative branches.
+As part of the executive branch, the IC is subject to external oversight from the executive and legislative branches.
 Through these interactions, the IC keeps policy and decision makers informed of intelligence related to national security issues, and allows Congress to maintain oversight of the IC intelligence activities.

 Executive organizations involved in oversight of the IC include the President’s Foreign Intelligence Advisory Board, the President’s Intelligence Oversight Board, and the Office of Management and Budget.

 Within the Congress, principal oversight responsibility rests with the Senate Select Committee on Intelligence and the House Permanent Select Committee on Intelligence.